-Bankruptcies and closures of individual hospitals and to a lesser degree, healthcare systems or networks, are no longer the rare exception in America and are not considered anymore to be unusual occurrences.
+Bankruptcies and closures of individual hospitals and to a lesser degree, healthcare systems or networks, are no longer the rare exception in America and are not considered anymore to be unusual occurrences[1].
 The implications for patient access and outcomes are massive.
-Closures can also increase the strain on the rest of the healthcare system.
+Closures can also increase the strain on the rest of the healthcare system[2].

-There are many reasons why hospitals and health systems find themselves in distress.
+There are many reasons why hospitals and health systems find themselves in distress[3].
 There are obviously financial issues such as declines in reimbursement, skyrocketing labor costs, low cash balances, inability to meet payroll obligations, unfunded pension or professional liability or obligations, noncompliance with debt covenants, difficulty accessing debt, or high vendor debt.

 These financial issues are often the result of a decline in patient volume and revenue which is worsened by unfavorable payer contracts and too few commercial insurance patients.
-In addition, bad debt, a high percentage of "self-pays" (i.e., mostly "no-pays"), too much charity care, too little non-operating revenue (e.g., declines in investment income or philanthropic donations) are also contributing factors.
+In addition, bad debt, a high percentage of "self-pays" (i.e., mostly "no-pays"), too much charity care, too little non-operating revenue

 Citation: Rainer W.G.
-Gruessner, MD, PhD(GE), MHA, Key Strategies for Turning Around a (F)Ailing Hospital or Health System in the United States.
+Gruessner.
+A Blueprint for Struggling Hospitals to Avoid Insolvency and Bankruptcy in the United States.
 Open Journal of Economics and Commerce.
-2024;5(1): 13-24.
+2025;6(1):20-31.

-©The Author(s) 2024.
+©The Author(s) 2025.
 This is an open access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.